xilujain/Classes-Dart/README.md

 13. Develop a class called `"House"` with the properties `"id"`, `"name"`, and `"price"`, and create a constructor for it.
 Generate three objects of this class, add them to a list, and print all the details.
 14. Create a class called `"Camera"` with private properties `"id"`, `"brand"`, `"color"`, and `"price"`.
 Generate a getter and a setter method for accessing and updating the values.
 Finally, create three objects of this class and print all the details.

-# Deadline

-Submit by 8/5/2023 10:00 AM

-# Note
-Make sure that the name of the PR is your `firstname lastname`